SERG-Delft/REMLA/assessment/istio-service-mesh.md

 : System deploys two versions and is prepared for a concrete experiment, which will be able to show whether the newer version is acceptable.

 Excellent
-: The essay\* contains a section that describes the experiment.
+: The report\* contains a section that describes the experiment.
 It documents what has been changed, the hypothesis, the relevant metrics, and the decision process, incl. the available data that supports the decision.

 {:.footnote}
 (\*) For the formative feedback, the description can simply be placed in the repository or linked as a web-document.